Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard: Abstract

 \section{Abstract}

 { We prove the first hardness results against efficient proof search by quantum algorithms.
 We show that under Learning with Errors (LWE), the standard lattice-based cryptographic assumption, no quantum algorithm can weakly automate ${\TC^0\text{-Frege}}$.
-This extends the line of results of \citeauthor{KP98} (\emph{Information and Computation}, 1998), \citeauthor{BPR1997} (\emph{FOCS}, 1997), and Bonet, Domingo, Gavaldà, Maciel, and Pitassi (\emph{Computational Complexity}, 2004), who showed that Extended Frege, $\TC^0$-Frege and $\AC^0$-Frege, respectively, cannot be weakly automated by classical algorithms if either the RSA cryptosystem or the Diffie-Hellman key exchange protocol are secure.
+This extends the line of results of \citeauthor{KP98} (\emph{Information and Computation}, 1998), \citeauthor{BPR1997} (\emph{SIAM Journal on Computing}, 2000), and Bonet, Domingo, Gavaldà, Maciel, and Pitassi (\emph{Computational Complexity}, 2004), who showed that Extended Frege, $\TC^0$-Frege and {$\AC^0\text{-Frege}$}, respectively, cannot be weakly automated by classical algorithms if either the RSA cryptosystem or the Diffie-Hellman key exchange protocol are secure.
 To the best of our knowledge, this is the first interaction between quantum computation and propositional proof search. }